ecorkran/blog/tasks.md

 X 3.5.
 Ensure all components appear in the right order and position

 4. Create Tall Card
-4.1.
-Create a new file TallCard.astro in the components directory 4.2.
-Define the component interface with props (title, description, image, slug) 4.3.
-Set up the HTML structure for the tall card layout 4.4.
-Style the component to span 2 columns and 4 rows 4.5.
+X 4.1.
+Create a new file TallCard.astro in the components directory X 4.2.
+Define the component interface with props (title, description, image, slug) X 4.3.
+Set up the HTML structure for the tall card layout X 4.4.
+Style the component to span 2 columns and 4 rows X 4.5.
 Adjust image display for tall format
-4.6.
+X 4.6.
 Add hover effects that match existing cards

 5. Update Layout
 5.1.
 Update the first row to remain the same